esp-rs/book/src/overview/index.md

 See also the comparison of the different runtimes in [The Embedded Rust Book][embedded-rust-book-intro-std].

-The [esp-rs organization] on GitHub is home to a number of repositories related to running Rust on Espressif chips.
+The [esp-rs organization] on GitHub is home to several repositories related to running Rust on Espressif chips.
 Most of the required crates have their source code hosted here.

 [rust-esp-book-std]: ./using-the-standard-library.md
 [rust-esp-book-no-std]: ./using-the-core-library.md